ams0/aks-tf-pipeline/README.md

 Create a Service Connection
 Create a variable group

+# Cluster validation

+- Pull from ACR
+- Create a LB service with private IP
 # Getting Started
 TODO: Guide users through getting your code up and running on their own system.
 In this section you can talk about:
 1. Installation process